 3. MARVEL AT THE LEUVEN TOWN HALL

-The first stone was laid in 1439, and it took 30 years to build.
-The façade is loaded with statues of local scholars, artists, noble folk, biblical figures, eminent citizens and, of course, dukes.
+The incredible facade is decorated with canopied niches containing 235 statues of local scholars, artists, nobles, biblical figures, eminent citizens and, of course, dukes.

 In the 16th century, there were two main options for women.
 They could be married to a man and have children, or they could be married to the church and become a nun.